-3 The Distributor retains the balance, if any, and uses it solely for distribution purposes, which may include a dealer reallowance up to the full sales charge.
+The Distributor retains the balance, if any, and uses it solely for distribution purposes, which may include a dealer reallowance up to the full sales charge.

-Contingent deferred sales charge ("CDSC") revenues may be used to pay Selling Firm commissions when there is no initial sales charge.
+CDSC revenues may be used to pay Selling Firm commissions when there is no initial sales charge.
 See "Deferred Sales Charges on Class A and Class C Shares."